Requiem-MH/BeginningPython/gradeCalculator/README.md

-This program computes a final grade of 475 possible points using the following:
+gradeCalculator.py is a command line program that computes a final grade of 475 possible points using the following:
 - Homework: 150 possible points
 - Exams: 250 possible points
 - Recitation: 75 possible points

-The program can be run in the command line using:
+The program can be run from the command line with:

 ```python gradeCalculator.py```